TerryOtt/backblaze-drive-stats-analysis/README.md

 ## Creating Quarterly AFR CSV

+### System Requirements

+1. a Python 3.x intepreter
+1. Python `pip` to install this script's Python dependencies
-**NOTE**: 8 GB of memory is _required_, otherwise the process will be killed by the OS due to memory exhaustion.
+1. 8+ GB of memory (process will be killed by the OS due to memory exhaustion with less)
+1. Network access

+I've tested on multiple architectures (both x86-64 amd ARM64) because, well, why not?

+### Backblaze B2 Bucket Credentials

 To get the access key/secret access key for read-only access to the B2 bucket, visit the [Backblaze source data site](https://www.backblaze.com/cloud-storage/resources/hard-drive-test-data)